Skip to main content

 Most often, it would be because your needs have changed since you took out your term life insurance policy.
 Maybe you initially took out your term policy to cover your mortgage.
 But a few years later, when your term policy is coming to the end of the initial term period, you have a family and other reasons for life insurance coverage.

-Permanent life insurance is guaranteed lifelong coverage (as long as premiums are paid) that protects the people you care about.
+Permanent life insurance is guaranteed lifelong coverage (as long as you make your premium payments) that protects the people you care about.
 But it’s more than just insurance.
 Over time your policy can build value you can access for cash during your life, with certain tax implications.

 You can access money in your policy through a loan or a withdrawal.
 And when you die, the people you’ve chosen receive a tax-free payment.
-If you do access money in your policy through a loan or a withdrawal, the tax-free payment may be reduced.
+If you do access money in your policy through a loan or a withdrawal, the payout when you die may be reduced.

 Other situations where you may consider converting term life insurance to permanent life insurance include if you have: